-Overlooking the old village of Chiappera like a gigantic rocky blade, Croce Provenzale – or Rocca Provenzale - is the Southern summit of Castello-Provenzale Group, just last peak along the characteristic N-S line, formed by four steep rocky castles, starting from Greguri Pass.
+Overlooking the old village of Chiappera like a gigantic rocky blade, Croce Provenzale – or Rocca Provenzale - is the southernmost summit of Castello-Provenzale Group, just last peak on the characteristic N-S line, formed by four steep rocky castles and starting from Greguri Pass.
 The peak is rising directly South to Punta Figari, from which it’s divided by a narrow rocky saddle named Forcella Ribaldone (mt.
 2340), in memory of Gianni Ribaldone, fallen on Mt.
 Blanc du Tacul.
 Its customary name is Rocca Provenzale, but the historic and true name is Croce Provenzale.

 From Dronero mt.
 622, a small town 20 km. from Cuneo, which is the main town in this area, follow SS 22 rising along beautiful Maira Valley - 45 km. long - covered by Maira River.
 The road reachs San Damiano Macra 743 mt., Ponte Marmora mt.
 944, Acceglio mt.
 1220, Ponte Maira mt.
 1404, Saretto mt.
 1533 and Chiappera mt.
 1614, last inhabited place, a charming mountain village, typical of this Provencal valley, situated below Croce Provenzale.

 Difficulty: F sup./PD inf., max II UIAA

 First ascent: probably hunters or dalesmen in XIX century

 Starting point: pull-out along the road to Maurin Valley, after the second hairpin